 7. Rudolph the Red-Nosed Reindeer (1964)

-Directed by Robert May, this movie tells a story about a reindeer who runs away, finds new friends along the way, and their struggle against creatures (such as Abominable Snowman).
-The plot is quite funny and suitable for family viewing and the message of this movie is sweet, especially during the ending scene where Rudolph become Santa’s most trusted and relied-on reindeer as well as his best friend.
+Directed by Robert May, this old-school claymation movie tells a story about a reindeer who runs away, finds new misfit friends along the way, and their struggle against creatures (such as Abominable Snowman).

 8. The Best Christmas Pageant Ever (1983)